bhavani18-ctrl/Image-classification-with-CNNs/README.md

 # Image-classification-with-CNNs

+You will train and evaluate three different categories of networks on the `Imagenette` dataset.
+For each model, it is recommended that you implement them using [PyTorch Lightning](http://www.pytorchlightning.ai).

+For all tasks, free CPU compute time and possible GPU time is available through [Google Colab](https://colab.research.google.com/).

 # A Basic CNN

 The first network will be a basic CNN.
 This network should include some number of convolutional layers followed by fully connected layers.
 There is no size requirement for this network nor is there a performance requirement.
 Train the model until convergence.
 Implement some form of early stopping in case the model begins to overfit.